Azure/azure-sdk/docs/python/introduction.md

 ### Public vs "private"

-{% include requirement/MUST %} use a single leading underscore to indicate that a name isn't part of the public API.
+{% include requirement/MUST id="python-codestyle-private-api" %} use a single leading underscore to indicate that a name isn't part of the public API.
 Non-public APIs aren't guaranteed to be stable.

-{% include requirement/MUSTNOT %} use leading double underscore prefixed method names unless name clashes in the inheritance hierarchy are likely.
+{% include requirement/MUSTNOT id="python-codestyle-double-underscore" %} use leading double underscore prefixed method names unless name clashes in the inheritance hierarchy are likely.
 Name clashes are rare.

-{% include requirement/MUST %} add public methods and types to the module's `__all__` attribute.
+{% include requirement/MUST id="python-codestyle-public-api" %} add public methods and types to the module's `__all__` attribute.

-{% include requirement/MUST %} use a leading underscore for internal modules.
+{% include requirement/MUST id="python-codestyle-interal-module" %} use a leading underscore for internal modules.
 You **may** omit a leading underscore if the module is a submodule of an internal module.

 ```python
 # Yes: